 【】

-Before you go pouring your heart out to Billie, "your ride-or-die older sister" played by Kendall Jenner, or an AI grandpa named Brian on Instagram, know that your messages might not be private.
+我要评论Before you go pouring your heart out to Billie, "your ride-or-die older sister" played by Kendall Jenner, or an AI grandpa named Brian on Instagram, know that your messages might not be private.

 Meta's AI personas, now live in beta, are a collection of characters — some played by celebrities and creators — that users can chat with on Messenger, Instagram, and WhatsApp.
 However, it appears that messages with these characters on Instagram are not end-to-end encrypted.

-SEE ALSO:We have more questions than answers after chatting with Meta's AI personasInstagram messages with end-to-end encryption turned off showing the option to start an AI chat With end-to-end encryption off, the option to start an AI chat appears.Credit: Screenshot: Mashable / MetaInstagram messages with end-to-end encryption turned on showing the option to start an AI chat has disappearedWith end-to-end encryption turned off, the option is no longer there.
+With end-to-end encryption off, the option to start an AI chat appears.Credit: Screenshot: Mashable / Meta With end-to-end encryption turned off, the option is no longer there.
 Credit: Screenshot: Mashable / Meta

-In the messages tab on Instagram, there's a toggle at the top that allows you to turn on end-to-end encryption, which protects your messages from unwanted eyes, including Meta and the government.
+With end-to-end encryption turned off, the option is no longer there.
+Credit: Screenshot: Mashable / MetaIn the messages tab on Instagram, there's a toggle at the top that allows you to turn on end-to-end encryption, which protects your messages from unwanted eyes, including Meta and the government.
 But when this feature is toggled on, the option to start an AI chat disappears.
 If you click on the info button ("i" circle icon) within the chat, the "Use end-to-end encryption" option is grayed out.
 When you click on it, a window pops up saying, "Some people can't use end-to-end encryption yet."
 It then states that you "can't add them" — meaning the AI persona — to the chat.
 You literally don't have the option to have a conversation with one of these personas via end-to-end encryption on Instagram.

-Instagram screen showing a window that says end-to-end encryption is not yet available in the AI chatThis window seems to confirm that Meta's AI messages are not end-to-end encrypted.Credit: Screenshot: Mashable / Meta
+This window seems to confirm that Meta's AI messages are not end-to-end encrypted.Credit: Screenshot: Mashable / Meta

 When first trying out the AI messages feature in WhatsApp, you're immediately given a pop-up disclaimer saying, "Meta may use your AI messages to improve AI quality.
 But your personal messages are never sent to Meta.
 They can't be read and remain end-to-end encrypted."

-WhatsApp screen showing a disclaimer about what data Meta uses and that messages are end-to-end encrypted.
 The disclaimer on WhatsApp says messages are end-to-encrypted but this has not been confirmed yet.Credit: Screenshot: Mashable / Meta

 Related Stories